 1. Jenna Coleman

 After three years travelling through time and space in Doctor Who, Jenna Coleman was cast as as the lead in ITV’s lavish historical series.

-Commissioned to take the Sunday night period drama slot vacated by Downton Abbey the previous year, Victoria began with the Queen’s accession to the throne at the age of just 18.
+Commissioned to take the Sunday night period drama slot vacated by Downton Abbey the previous year, Victoria began airing in 2016 with the Queen’s accession to the throne at the age of just 18.